+Are you considering relocating for graduate school?
 Moving to a new city, state, region, or country for graduate school can be a big decision.
-Therefore, it’s important to consider the implications doing so can have on your social, personal, and academic life as well as your future career.
+Therefore, it’s important to consider the implications going can have on your social, personal, and academic life as well as your future career.

 Ask yourself these 5 questions prior to making the big move: